Frequently Asked Questions

 the browser sends exactly zero requests home.
 Zero requests -

-Use Orion and move to a world with no browser
+Use Orion and welcome to the world with no browser

-Orion comes with a native ad and tracker blocker that blocks
+Orion comes with state-of-the-art native ad and tracker blocker that blocks

 first-party and third-party scripts and requests by default.
 Most